As the old saying goes, grandchildren are your reward for putting up with your children.

 Increasing Physical Activity

 Once children begin to crawl and walk, keeping up with them becomes a full-time job.
-They have higher energy levels and shorter attention spans, so babysitting gets seniors moving more.
+They have higher energy levels and shorter attention spans, so seniors move more when they babysit.
 Engaging in physical activity, which is the regular daily movement of our bodies and skeletal muscles, is the #1 way to prevent the deteriorating effects of age on our health and mental state.
-This does not have to include physical exercise, which are planned activities for the purpose of improving physical strength and skills.
+This does not have to include physical exercise, which involves planned activities to improve physical strength and skills.
 In other words, you don’t need to take up skiing to reap these rewards.
 The preventative benefits from increased physical activity can be achieved by simply walking in a park, making crafts, gardening, or even baking cookies.

 Lowering the Risk of Diseases

 Maintained physical activity is associated with lower instances and prevalence of diabetes, cancer, and cardiovascular diseases.
-Seniors who do engage in activities, such as swimming, walking, and gardening, also show increased strength and energy levels.
-Living an active lifestyle has also been proven to result in a better quality of sleep, fewer reports of stress, and decreased rates of depression.
+Seniors who engage in activities such as swimming, walking, and gardening also show increased strength and energy levels.
+Living an active lifestyle also produces better quality of sleep, fewer reports of stress, and a decrease in depression.
 So the next time your grandchild comes to visit, suggest a trip to the community pool or park to keep them entertained.

 Boosting the Immune System

-Along with keeping you more active, grandchildren can also boost your immune system.
+Besides keeping you more active, grandchildren can also boost your immune system.
 Interaction with small children exposes seniors to new germs.
 This can be beneficial for both parties.
 When exposed to touch, such as hand holding and hugs, the body creates more white blood cells (cells that fight off disease) and fewer inflammatory cells.
 However, it is important to remember that this only holds true if neither party is sick.
-Small children and seniors are both more likely to catch a contagious disease.
-Babysitting while a grandchild is sick may increase your chances of contracting their illness.
+Both Small children and seniors are more likely to catch a contagious disease.
+If you are babysitting while a grandchild is sick, doing so may increase your chances of contracting an illness.

 Mental Benefits